JCciasico/JCciasico/README.md

 - 👋 Hi, I’m @John Carlo Ciasico
-- 👀 I’m interested in Web Developings
+- 👀 I’m interested in Web Developing
 - 🌱 I’m currently learning Vue js, Bootstrap, Javascript, Axios and PHP
 - 💻 Been make project on Vue and PHP
 - 💞️ I’m looking for a collaboration